In Brief

 The Strategic Imperative

 The SOCI Act exists because government concluded that market forces alone will not deliver adequate protection for critical infrastructure.
-The December 2024 amendments made the implied threat explicit: the CISC can now direct you to fix deficiencies, and non-compliance is no longer a theoretical risk.
+The December 2024 amendments made the implied threat explicit: the CISC can now direct organisations to fix deficiencies, and non-compliance is no longer a theoretical risk.

 Energy sector leaders should take this signal seriously.
 The organisations that treat SOCI compliance as a strategic investment rather than a regulatory burden will emerge more resilient, more operationally capable, and better positioned to manage board liability.
+The three-tier Resilience Maturity Model provides a framework for this transition: from Tier 1 compliance that satisfies auditors, through Tier 2 integration that detects and contains incidents, to Tier 3 resilience that absorbs sophisticated attacks while maintaining critical operations.